What are enzymes and why should you know about them?

 How sensitive are enzymes to heat and storage?

-- Age & Illnesses
+- Age & Illness

-- One-sided diet (heavily processed)
+- Unbalanced diet (heavily processed)

 - Stress, alcohol consumption, medication

-Medical use of enzymes
+Medical applications of enzymes

-Important : quality, dosage and individual tolerance.
+Important : Quality, dosage, and individual tolerability.

 Risks, side effects & myths about enzymes